xuchunyang/swap-regions.el/README.md

 # swap-regions.el

 This package provides a command `swap-regions`, which exchanges current region and previous region.
+When called with a prefix argument, replaces current region with previous region.

 These two region don't need to belong to the same buffer.

 ## Setup